I’ve been around long enough to hit the wall twice.

 1. Homeschooling really is an amazing educational and family life option.
 It’s a whole lot of parenting, but I continue to scream from the mountaintops, “IF YOU CAN DO THIS, YOU SHOULD DO THIS!”

 4. Academics are not synonymous with education.
 Even in a homeschool.
-Most challenging thing ever is to get over the notion that formal studies is an education but sitting on a computer learning chess manoeuvres is not.
+Most challenging thing ever is to get over the notion that formal studies is an education but sitting on a computer learning chess maneuvers is not.
 Prescribed science experiments are an education, but slime making is not.
 Watching soccer YouTube how to’s is an education, but watching FIFA isn’t.
 (Go England!)
 Learning to edit and create YouTube make up videos is not, but reading anything from the Sonlight reading list is.
+What is an education anyway?

 5. I will, indeed, have to answer the age old question into eternity, or at least for as long as I am homeschooling, or ever share in the future that I once did homeschool: “Are they socialized?”
 I am ultimately being asked if my children are being cared for.
 Glad the public cares.
 (But general public, when you tell me I have such lovely children, but follow up with a concerned, ‘but do they ever leave the confines of your home?’ you got to ask ‘how do they be nice, except that they socialize to learn to be nice’) Sigh.